Jack Thomas (academic): Western Illinois University

+In May 2019, the WIU Alumni Council and the WIU Foundation both publicly called for Thomas's resignation, and signs reading "Fire Jack" appeared in storefronts near campus.
+Some supporters alleged that the campaign to remove him was racially motivated, while critics argued his administration had failed to reverse the enrollment decline.
 On June 14, 2019, he announced that he would be resigning from his position as president, effective June 30.
 Upon Thomas's resignation, incoming provost Martin Abraham succeeded him as the university's acting president while the Board of Trustees conducted a national search for a new president.